Phillips man summonsed after several dogs kill a small dog and attack people trying to help it

 The small dog they rescued died at the Emergency Animal Clinic in Lewiston as a result of the attack.

-Nichols said the Franklin County Sheriff’s Department was assisted at the scene by the Maine Warden Service, Maine State Police, Phillips Rescue and NorthStar Ambulance.
+Nichols said his deputies were assisted at the scene by the Maine Warden Service, Maine State Police, Phillips Rescue and NorthStar Ambulance.

 Comments are not available on this story.